-Dental extractions the removal of teeth from the mouth – are performed for a variety of reasons, including tooth decay, impacted wisdom teeth, the application of orthodontics, periodontal disease, trauma damage, and specific medical conditions.
-Ultimately, your dentist will decide to remove the tooth as a means of tooth decay treatment if it is too far beyond repair, or if one or more need to be removed in order for other teeth to erupt in their correct position.
+Dental extractions the removal of teeth from the mouth are performed for a variety of reasons, including tooth decay, impacted wisdom teeth, the application of orthodontics, periodontal disease, trauma damage, and specific medical conditions.
+Ultimately, your dentist will decide to remove the tooth as a means of tooth decay treatment if it is too far beyond repair, if the tooth has been damaged as a result of some trauma, or if one or more teeth need to be removed in order for other teeth to erupt in their correct position.

+You will be asked about your medical history and will need to disclose all medications you are currently taking, as some medications can lead to complications with extractions.
 For those who experience anxiety at the dentist, please let us know, as we can sedate you prior to the molar tooth extraction procedure.

-Typically there are two types of extraction methods used, with the preferred option largely dependent on the location of the tooth.
+Typically, there are two types of extraction methods used, with the preferred option largely dependent on the location of the tooth.

 For dental extractions where the tooth can be easily seen, we opt for a simple extraction.
-A molar tooth extraction, for example, would involve administering a local anaesthetic which numbs the area around the tooth.
+A molar tooth extraction, for example, would involve administering a local anaesthetic that numbs the area around the tooth.
 The dentist will then grab hold of the tooth using forceps, moving them back and forth in order to loosen and extract the tooth.

 For the extraction of teeth that exist below the gum or are only partially showing, a surgical extraction will be necessary.
-The dentist numbs the area around the tooth with a local anaesthetic before making a small incision to the gum.
+The dentist numbs the area around the tooth with a local anaesthetic before making a small incision in the gum.
 They pull the gum back to reveal the root or the tooth in its entirety before using the same procedure as a simple extraction to remove the tooth.

 Upon completion of the emergency tooth extraction, the dentist temporarily fills the gap with a sterile cotton swab.
-You will need to bite on the swab until the bleeding has finished and a blood clot has formed in the socket were the tooth used to be.
+You will need to bite on the swab until the bleeding has finished and a blood clot has formed in the socket where the tooth used to be.
 Do not disturb this blood clot by rinsing vigorously or poking it with your tongue or finger, as it is a very important part of the healing process.
 Disturbing the blood clot can cause it not to form correctly, which can lead to a very painful condition known as dry socket.

 If the socket continues to bleed after leaving the clinic, remove the swab from the extraction site and replace it with a clean tissue or handkerchief.
-Once again, apply pressure by biting down – the bleeding should stop within minutes.
+Once again, apply pressure by biting down the bleeding should stop within minutes.
 Again, do NOT disturb the blood clot.
 If the bleeding continues, please get in touch with your dentist for further advice.